Harbarian process modeling: HPM method purpose

 The primary purpose of the HPM method is to first elicit process information from all relevant stakeholders and subsequently document existing processes completed within an organization.
 This method addresses the problem of workplace inefficiency, which can largely be attributed to the majority of processes being undocumented and informally completed.

-The formal documentation of processes offers to replace ambiguity and uncertainty with clarity and transparency for the work being completed, both for process stakeholders and for upper management.
-The development of formal documentation also provides the opportunity to reassess process efficacy.
-Stakeholders will be given the chance to offer their innate insight into process strengths, weaknesses, and redundancies.
+Formal documentation of processes can reduce ambiguity for stakeholders and for upper management.
+It can also give stakeholders the opportunity to reassess a process's effectiveness and identify strengths, weaknesses, and redundancies.

 HPM output

 The final output of the HPM method is the formalized master documentation of an organization's or branch's workflows and processes.
 This collection is divided into specific process series, each for a specific group or team.
 Each process series is divided into the team's major workflows which are individually documented into HPM process diagrams.
 Each process series also includes an HPM systems diagram which shows the relationships and connections between the various processes, inputs, outputs, feedback loops, external environment, and system goals.